The Trusted Data Observatory will serve as a central hub, making reliable information easier to find, understand, and use.

 Introducing the Trusted Data Observatory (TDO)

-Goals of the TDO
+Objectives of the TDO

 Is a TDO feasible?

-From idea to action: How the TDO could work
+How does the TDO work in practice?

 Data on the various national platforms and from international organisations will be made visible through a country’s or international organisation’s metadata platform.
 The data itself remains on its own platform.
 If the metadata platforms are harmonised, the Trusted Data Observatory can connect to all these platforms.
 Thus, all trusted data sets could be made visible in a global platform.
 Moreover, by focusing on metadata, the data stays on the data producer’s own platform.
 This means that the Observatory does notmodify data ownership and quality assurance responsibilities, but creates benefits and synergies for all participating data owners.